microsoft/vsts-ibm-websphere-extension/README.md

     * Setup [Connection Options](#setup-connection-options).
     * Enter the application name.
     * Enter the update content path.
 This should be the path points to the application file.
 Wildcards can be used, but the pattern must resolve to exactly one file.
     * By default "Install Application If Not Exist" is checked.
-It will ask you more information about the applications.
-If the application does not exist, it will install this application.
+If the application does not exist, it will be first installed.
-    If the application already exists, it will update the application.
-The deployment task can detect and decide the right case for you.
-There is no need to add separate tasks for installation and update.
-    If you are certain that you only want to update an existing application, uncheck this option.
-    * Enter the target node name, target application server name, and the target cell name.
+    * Enter the target cell, node, and application server name if this application is expected to be installed for the first time.
-    * Enter the context root information.
-If it leaves blank, the default context root will be "/your_application_name".
+    * Enter the optional context root information.
+If left blank, the default context root will be _"/your_application_name"_.
-    * Enter the Web Module, Virtual Host, and URI information.
-They are optional.
-We can extract these information automatically from the application file.
+    * Enter the optional Web Module, Virtual Host, and URI information.
+If left blank, the task will attempt to extract these information automatically from the application file.
     * By default "Start Application" is checked.
 It will start the application after the installation.

-1. If you are certain that the target application already exists in the WebSphere server, you can uncheck the "Install Application If Not Exist".
-The update task can be shown as follows:
+1. If you are certain that the target application already exists in the IBM WebSphere Application Server, you can uncheck the "Install Application If Not Exist".
+The task will then hide fields that are only relevant to installation:

     ![IBM WebSphere Update-only Task Details](images/websphere_update_only_task_details.PNG)

 ### Setup Connection Options

-The tasks provide two options to connect to IBM WebSphere:
+The tasks provide two options to connect to IBM WebSphere Application Server:

 1. Connecting with an "IBM WebSphere" endpoint.
     * This option is supported on Visual Studio Team Services and Team Foundation Server 2017.
 On Team Foundation Server 2015, please use other options to connect.